actions4git/setup-git/README.md

 - **`github-token`:** GitHub token to use for authentication when pulling and pushing to the GitHub instance defined by `github-server-url`.
-By default this uses `github.token`.
-Change this to a personal access token if you intend to do things that go beyond the scope of the current repository.
+By default this is unset.
+You can set this to `github.token` or a personal access token if you want to configure GitHub authentication globally.

 - **`github-server-url`:** Server URL like `https://github.example.org` to use as the scope for the `github-token`.
 By default this uses `github.server_url`